-The ME Association believed that the drug Rituximab represented the most important development so far in terms of a potential disease altering treatment for at least a sub-group of people with ME/CFS.
+The ME Association had believed that the drug Rituximab represented the most important development in terms of a potential disease altering treatment.

-This was until we heard the discouraging news from the phase III clinical trial in Norway at the end of 2017 (see below).
+This was until we heard the discouraging news from the phase III clinical trial in Norway at the end of 2017.

 News and progress reports:

 - April 2019: Formal publication of disappointing phase III Rituximab trial results which also reveal ‘adverse events’ in patients who received Rituximab and n those who received the placebo.

 - November 2017: Negative results announced re: phase III Rituximab trial (see ME Association statement).
 Preliminary results were revealed at a conference in Norway by Dr Olav Mella.

 - 2017: The current plan regarding any UK clinical trial of Rituximab would appear to be to wait for publication of the Norwegian phase 3 clinical trial, which is now expected in 2018.
 It also appears that the chosen site for a UK trial, which could begin in 2018 if the results from Norway are favourable, will be in Norwich – with patients being recruited from Norfolk and Suffolk.

 - June 2016 – Invest in ME held their annual research conference which included a presentation from Dr Jo Cambridge who talked about B-cell biology and Rituximab treatment.
 The conference report from Dr Charles Shepherd features highlights from this and other presentations.

 - May 2016 – Following a public meeting in Sussex with Dr Amolak Bansal about Rituximab, MEA medical advisor Dr Charles Shepherd posted an update on the proposed UK trial.